Kino's Journey: Anime

 An anime adaptation produced by A.C.G.T and Genco, and directed by Ryūtarō Nakamura, aired on the WOWOW satellite television network between April 8 and July 8, 2003, containing 13 episodes.
 The anime series was also rebroadcast across Japan by the anime satellite television network Animax, which also aired the series across its worldwide networks in Southeast Asia, East Asia, and South Asia.
 The episodes were released on six DVD compilations released between June 18 and November 19, 2003; the first volume contained three episodes, while each of the subsequent volumes contained two episodes.
 The series was re-released on DVD in popular editions again in six volumes, with the first three volumes bundled together and sold on January 19, 2005, and the last three volumes bundled together and sold on February 16, 2005.
 In addition to the main series, there is also a 12-minute-long prologue titled "Episode 0: The Tower Country —Freelance—" which was released as an original video animation with the first animated film's DVD release on October 19, 2005.
 The anime's opening theme is "All the way" by Mikuni Shimokawa and the ending theme is "The Beautiful World" by Ai Maeda; both singles were released on June 18, 2003.

 The 13-episode anime series was licensed for North American distribution by ADV Films.
-The episodes were initially released on four DVD compilations released between February 24, 2004 and June 29, 2004; the first volume contained four episodes, while each of the subsequent volumes contained three episodes.
-The first DVD volume was sold in two editions, with the difference between the two being a series box all four DVDs could fit inside.
-A DVD box set entitled Kino's Journey: The Complete Collection was released on October 25, 2005 containing three discs.
+The episodes were initially released on four DVD compilations released between February 24, 2004, and June 29, 2004; the first volume contained four episodes, while each of the subsequent volumes contained three episodes.
+The first DVD volume was sold in two editions, with the difference between the two being a series box, which allowed all four DVDs to fit inside.
+A DVD box set entitled Kino's Journey: The Complete Collection was released on October 25, 2005, containing three discs.
 In 2009, the series was re-released on three DVDs in a single case.
-Re-releases also happened in 2011, 2013, and 2017, all through ADV Films, one of the three anime series currently distributed by them while being succeeded by Section23 Films.
-It was announced by them that a SDBD set is also coming for a February 26, 2019 release.
+Re-releases also happened in 2011, 2013, and 2017, one of the three anime series currently distributed by them while being succeeded by Section23 Films.
+They announced that an SDBD set is also coming for a February 26, 2019 release.

 A second anime television series adaptation titled Kino's Journey —the Beautiful World— the Animated Series aired 12 episodes between October 6 and December 22, 2017.
 It was animated by Lerche and produced by Egg Firm.
 The series is directed by Tomohisa Taguchi, with Yukie Sugawara supervising scripts and Ryoko Amisaki designing the characters.
 The opening theme is "Here and There" and the ending theme is "Satōdama no Tsuki" (砂糖玉の月), both by Nagi Yanagi.
-Crunchyroll streamed the anime with subtitles, and Funimation streamed the series with a simuldub.
+Crunchyroll streamed the series with original Japanese audio and English subtitles, and Funimation released the series with a simuldub.